-Independent Franchise Partners, LLP at a glance at December 2023
+Independent Franchise Partners, LLP at a glance at December 2024

-Specialist investment partnership Serve sophisticated institutional clients globally Long-only, active, developed-market equities Low turnover, buy- and-hold strategy 1 strategy, 3 flavours: Global Franchise, Global Franchise II and US Franchise Typically 20-40 positions \$16.0bn assets under management 30 employees, including 8-person investment team
+Specialist investment partnership Serve sophisticated institutional clients globally Long-only, active, developed-market equities Low turnover, buy- and-hold strategy 1 strategy, 3 flavours: Global Franchise, Global Franchise II and US Franchise Typically 20-40 positions \$20.7bn assets under management 32 employees, including 9-person investment team

-Our TCFD entity report
+Our TCFD Entity Report

-This is Franchise Partners' 2023 Task Force on Climate-related Financial Disclosures (TCFD) Entity Report.
-We have prepared this report in accordance with the UK Financial Conduct Authority's (FCA) TCFD entity reporting standard.
+This is Franchise Partners' 2024 Task Force on Climate-related Financial Disclosures (TCFD) Entity Report.
+We have prepared this report in relation to the 2024 calendar year and in accordance with the UK Financial Conduct Authority's (FCA) TCFD entity reporting standard.

 Our investments are the greatest source of climate risk to our business.
-As an investment management firm with 30 employees, our operational environmental risks and impacts are very small.
+As an investment management firm with 32 employees, our operational environmental risks and impacts are very small.
 Therefore, this report focuses solely on our investment activities.